 recorded at this time)

-replaced by Mick Bolton, Trevor Burton and Mick Woodmansey as album rehearsals and recording sessions continue back in England.
+and Green are replaced by Mick Bolton, Trevor Burton and Mick Woodmansey as album rehearsals and recording sessions continue

-Rowland's 13th Crime" and "The Way You Look Tonight" recorded along with unreleased recordings "What She's Like", "One Of
+Crime" and "The Way You Look Tonight" recorded along with unreleased recordings "What's She's

 August: Original release date for new album postponed as recording continues at studios in Kensington.